 This statement by itself, is totally legitimate.
 But in the context in which you are using it, it becomes deeply concerning.
 You seem to suggest that no discrimination against minorities exists in music publishing.
 That’s a heck of a suggestion to throw out there considering studies have proven discrimination exists within most american institutions in some form.
 Your thinking seems to be the mindset of those individuals that don’t believe something happens just because it has never happened to them… For example, there is no police brutality against minorities because it has never happened to me.
-Just because you’ve never been discriminated against does not mean it doesn’t happen.
+I am truly glad that you have never experienced discrimination in any form as a minority composer/arranger.
+However, just because you’ve never been discriminated against does not mean it doesn’t happen.

-Mr. Hilliard you are an accomplished arranger.
+Mr. Hilliard you are an accomplished composer/arranger.
 I’ve played your material on several occasions and have become a fan of your work.
 However, I can not stand by quietly as you unjustly belittle and insult an entire group of music educators and students.
 In good conscious, I can no longer support your business until a full apology is given for the devastating comments you delivered against many hardworking music educators and their hardworking students in “predominantly black situations”.
 You seem to not prefer the traditional style of march, and that’s perfectly fine, everyone is entitled to their own tastes and opinions.
-However you should refrain from projecting your generalized opinions on others without proper evidence to support the claims you make.
+However, negatively labeling an entire group of music educators and students as musically inept is wrong.
+As a rule we should refrain from projecting generalizations on an entire group without data to support the claims we make.
 As a businessman I’m sure you would agree that it’s not good business.

 Reply to the interview from Dr. Nathan B. Haymer – Dir. of Bands Southern University